pulumi/docs/content/docs/intro/concepts/project.md

 For stacks that are actively developed by multiple members of a team, the recommended practice is to check them into source control as a means of collaboration.
 Since secret values are encrypted, it is safe to check in these stack settings.

-For stacks that are ephemeral or are used in "inner loop" development, the stack settings are typically not checked in to source control.
+For stacks that are ephemeral or are used in "inner loop" development, the stack settings are typically not checked into source control.

 For more information about configuration and how this file is managed using the CLI and programming model, refer to [Configuration and Secrets]({{< relref "config.md" >}}).